South Africa says Israel's campaign in Gaza amounts to genocide. What can the UN do about it?

 The 15-member council is the U.N.’s most powerful body, charged with maintaining international peace and security.
 Its tools range from sanctions to authorizing military action, but all actions require support from at least nine council nations and no veto by a permanent member — the United States, Russia, China, Britain and France.

 The court is holding public hearings Thursday and Friday, and lawyers representing South Africa and Israel can make arguments.
-A panel of 15 judges drawn from around the world, and one each nominated by Israel and South Africa, could take days or weeks to issue a decision on preliminary measures.
+A panel of 15 judges drawn from around the world plus one each nominated by Israel and South Africa could take days or weeks to issue a decision on preliminary measures.

 The court will then enter a lengthy process of considering the full case.